Manage database connections

 Delete a database connection

-View database connection information
+View the database connection details

-2. The Properties pane opens, displaying information about the connection properties.
+The Properties pane opens, displaying information about the connection properties.

 Properties pane - View Connection Properties